Register to Run or Walk

 Registration: 8 am

 Bullocks Point Ave

 Register as a solo runner or walker, and your donation helps ensure APRI can continue to provide services to those who need us most.
-(If you’d like to raise additional funds as a solo runner or walker, click the link under “Make a Team” below.)
+(Help us raise additional funds as a runner or walker, click the link under “Make a Team” below.)